swathy84/Election-Analysis/README.md

 - Software: Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary
-The analysis of the election show that:
+The analysis of the election show that

 There were 369,711 votes cast in the election.

 The candidates were:
-Charles Casper Stockham
+ Charles Casper Stockham,
-Diana DeGette
+  Diana DeGette,
-Raymon Anthony Doane
+   Raymon Anthony Doane.

 THe candidate results were:
-Charles Casper Stockham:  23.0% ( 85,213)
+ Charles Casper Stockham:  23.0% ( 85,213),
-Diana DeGette:  73.8% ( 272,892)
+  Diana DeGette:  73.8% ( 272,892),
-Raymon Anthony Doane:  3.1% ( 11,606)
+   Raymon Anthony Doane:  3.1% ( 11,606).

 The winner of the election was:
-Winner: Diana DeGette
+ Diana DeGette with winning vote 272,892 and winning percentage 73.8%.
-Winning Vote Count:  272,892
-Winning Percentage :  73.8%

 ## Challenge Overview
 ## Challenge Summary